cilium/cilium/Documentation/concepts.rst

 This is typically achieved using two methods:

-- Operation of a routing protocol such as OSPF or BPG via routing daemon such as Zebra, bird, bpgd.
+- Operation of a routing protocol such as OSPF or BGP via routing daemon such as Zebra, bird, bgpd.
 The routing protocols will announce the *node allocation prefix* via the node's IP to all other nodes.

 - Use of the cloud provider's routing functionality.
 Refer to the documentation